 3. Mordant.
 We use only alum as a mordant.
 30% of the weight of the goods.
 Pre mordanting is the thing, don’t put dyestuff and mordant in the same bath, this will dull the colour.

 The dyeing 1.
 Insert the soaked madder solution and your gods into the dye bath.
-Heat slowly up to 68-69 degrees.
+Heat up to ca 85 degrees.
 Maintain this temperature for at least 2-3 hours.
 Stir frequently.
 The madder powder sinks to the bottom of the tub!
 It will also get stucked in “pockets” in your fabric.

-2. Let the goods cool down in the bath, preferably overnight- but watch out for pockets!!
+2. Let the goods cool down in the bath, but watch out for “pockets”!!

 3. Take up the goods.
 Shake out excessive madder back into the dye bath.

 4. Allow the goods to dry before washing.